 It is an easy city to visit, as most of its tourist attractions are close by.
 As I was saying, we dedicated a day to visit it, and we found ourselves short on time, so if you can, spend at least 1 day and a half or two.

 The places not to be missed in Montpellier are: its historic center with 17th and 18th-century palaces, Place de la Comédie, the Teatro de la Comédie, the Arc de Triomphe, St Pierre Cathedral, the trendy District of Antigona, stroll through its medieval alleys, have a drink on a terrace.

 More info from Montpellier: https://www.la-provenza.es/montpellier

-Nimes is a city with Roman past, and to show it we have its amphitheatre “Les Arenes”; the best preserved in the Roman world and certainly an essential visit when you visit Nimes.
+Nimes is a city with a Roman past, and to show it, we have its amphitheater “Les Arenes”; the best preserved in the Roman world and certainly an essential visit when you visit Nimes.

 In Nimes, you also have to visit the Maison Carrée.
 It was a temple built in the early 1st century in honor of Cayo and Lucius Caesar.
 The construction was part of the forum, economic and administrative center of Nemausus.

 Today, despite the destruction of the forum, the environment has been suitable for it.
 In 1993, Norman Foster remodeled the entire square and built the Carrée de l’Art, an avant-garde cultural center.